awslabs/duvet/design/query/decisions.md

 has correct annotation placements, so errors don't pile up silently and surface all at once when the full suite runs.

+### Update: separate check, not a flag {#decision-7-update}

+Review (PR #227) suggested this could be a flag on the coverage check
+(easier to discover from `--help` when the full check is failing) rather than a separate check type.
+Considered; keeping the separate check.
+It would be the only check-specific flag in the CLI, and `--check` values stay uniform — every mode is selected the same way.
+Reviewer was fine with either approach.

 ---